-We keep a record of different equality-related incidents and report to governors on these and how we have dealt with them.
-We review this data termly and take action to reduce such incidents.
+We keep a record of different equality-related incidents and report to governors on these and how we

 If any aspect of our Equality Policy or related policies is ignored by adults or children in our school community, we take action, first by talking to those involved and attempting to resolve any issues or concerns.
 Should further action be necessary, our policies on safeguarding, behaviour, discipline and complaints and our NYCC Guidance for Safer Working Practice set out how we will deal with what has occurred.
 We send appropriate letters to families of pupils who breach our policy.